 Immediate steps:

-- Define your sustainability mission before finalizing brand identity
+- Define your sustainability mission before finalizing brand identity — this becomes the foundation for all positioning decisions

 - Select sustainable materials for all brand touchpoints, even when bootstrapping